-Though not as popular as its neighbor to the north Thunder Mountain 9410', Thimble Peak does see hikers eager for some extra mileage.
+Though not as popular as its neighbor to the north Thunder Mountain 9410', Thimble Peak is easily accessible from the Kirkwood ski area and does see hikers from time to time.

-Thimble Peak sees plenty of snow, especially on its east side, where the Kirkwood Ski area enjoys a long ski season, typically ending in May.
-The best time to hike Thimble Peak is probably early July through mid-to-late October.
+Thimble Peak sees plenty of snow, especially on its north and east sides, where the Kirkwood Ski area enjoys a long ski season, typically ending in May.
+The best time to hike Thimble Peak is probably late June through mid-to-late October.

 Getting ThereReaching the lofty summit of Thimble Peak typically requires approaching from the north.
-The best route to the summit is from the Thunder Mountain Trailhead or the Horse Canyon trail, which approach from the northwest side of the peak.
-There are several options to approach from trailheads to the northeast, such as Caples Lake or Woods Lake.
-These approach Thimble Peak via the southeast side.
-This side is very rugged, and at the easiest requires difficult class 3 climbing.
+The best and shortest routes to the summit are accessed from the southern edge of the Kirkwood Ski Resort.
+Other options are from the Thunder Mountain Trailhead or the Horse Canyon trail, which approach from the northwest side of the peak.

-The most direct route to Thimble Peak is to take the Thunder Mountain Trail directly south from the trailhead.
+If wanting to combine Thunder Mountain and Thimble Peak the best route is to take the Thunder Mountain Trail directly south from the trailhead.
 The entry to the trail is clearly marked.
 The first mile or so is in the forest, with some views further up.
 Soon you reach an overlook and a big rock.
 The trail heads uphill to the right of a rock formation and up to a saddle between Thunder Mountain 9410' and Martin Point 9250'.
 The full north face of Thunder Mountain comes into view.

 Follow the trail as it heads up towards the north face.
 The trail crests at about 9,330' and then descends to the back side of the summit ridge.
 Once at this point you can make a quick trip up the Thunder Mountain in a little over 3/4 miles round trip, or continue on to Thimble Peak.